xjcoan/xjcoan.github.io/README.md

 # xcoan.github.io
-This is my github pages website, built as a placeholder until my website done in Rails is revamped (code at [this repository](http://www.github.com/xcoan/mysite)).
+This is my github pages website, built as a replacement for [this repository](http://www.github.com/xcoan/mysite).

 <br />

 ## Credit Where Credit is Due

-Big thanks to [Bootstrap](http://getbootstrap.com/) for making CSS easy.
+Big thanks to [Bootstrap](http://getbootstrap.com/) for their grid system.

-Another huge thanks to [uiGradients](http://uigradients.com/) for making CSS coloring a breeze.
+Thanks to [Font Awesome](http://fontawesome.io) for the cool icons.
+Also to [Font-Mfizz](http://fizzed.com/oss/font-mfizz) for other icons.